-The following tables/charts display the historical trap-net data for the Kouchibouguacis River (all-time data for Kouchibouguac River is currently being compiled and organized by KNP staff and will be available in 2022-2023 for an updated version of management plan).
+The following tables/charts display the historical trap-net data for the Kouchibouguacis River (all-time data for Kouchibouguac River is currently being compiled and organized by KNP staff and will be available in 2023-2024 for an updated version of management plan).

-Table 21 below displays an overall summary of all species captured throughout the trap-net monitoring initiatives during the 2021 season.
+Table 36 below and on the following page displays an overall summary of all species captured throughout the trap-net monitoring initiatives during the 2023 season.
 Due to the abundance of fish species and data collected over the years an all-time summary was deemed unfeasible to include in the management plan.
 Though, all data is available in our in-house database at any time for any specific species or questions.

-Table 20: Fish species caught with 2 trap-nets installed on the Kouchibouguacis River in 2021.
+Table 36: Fish species caught with 2 trap-nets installed on the Kouchibouguacis River in 2023.
 Exercise held for salmon brood stock collection, fish migration and fish presence evaluation